nickredding/cordova-plugin-apple-watch-link/README.md

 //	msgBody = <property-list-dictionary>
 //	success = function(timestamp)
 //		Invoked when the message has been delivered and acknowledged
-//			timestamp is the string representation of msgBody.TIMESTAMP
+//			timestamp is the string representation of
+//				msgBody.TIMESTAMP

 //	error = function(errorString0
-//		Invoked when an error occured and the message could not be delivered
+//		Invoked when an error occured
-//			errorString = string describing the error followed by ":<timestamp>"
+//			errorString = string describing the error followed
+//				by ":<timestamp>"
 //			<timestamp> is the value of msgBody.TIMESTAMP
-//		If the Watch is unavailable errorString will be "unavailable:<timestamp>"
+//		If the Watch is unavailable errorString will
+//			be "unavailable:<timestamp>"
-//		If the session was reset errorString will be "sessionreset:<timestamp>"
+//		If the session was reset errorString will
+//			be "sessionreset:<timestamp>"
 //		If the Watch session has not completed initialization errorString
 //			will be "uninitialized"
-//		Errors are logged regardless of whether an error function is provided
+//		Errors are logged regardless of whether an error
+//			function is provided
 ```
 **Note:** the msgBody sent to the Swift layer is a clone of the object submitted to the sendMessage function.